 I use the Nesco on a daily/weekly basis, and the Excalibur is great for proofing bread!

-Hey There, if you enjoyed this page, please Give us a LIKE on FB!
+If you enjoyed reading this page, please Give us a LIKE on Facebook

 Fill 4 Full Trays - Fruit